SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/palo-alto-networks-9.md

 ## Collecting Logs for PCI Compliance for Palo Alto Networks 9

-This page has instructions for collecting logs for the PCI Compliance for Palo Alto Networks 9 app.
+This section has instructions for collecting logs for the PCI Compliance for Palo Alto Networks 9 app.

 This app supports Palo Alto Networks v9 and v8.